1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

 <div class='code'><a href='https://github.com/1wheel/roadtolarissa/blob/master/source/hurricane/script.js#L32-L68'>code</a></div>

-Now it's clear why the corner was cut off previously - there's only data for locations within a few miles of land.
+Now it's clear why the corner was cut off previously—there's only data for locations within a few miles of land.
 This misleadingly makes it look like it isn't raining over most of the ocean.
 To fix this, we decided to only show rainfall over land.

 There are a couple of ways this could have been done.
 Only drawing the observations on land would work, but the coastline would be blocky because the grid is zoomed in.
 Instead I decided to cover up the values in the ocean by drawing a white ocean and overlaying it.